Skip to main content

 5. Backend syncs the environment with the newly resolved dependencies

-6. Backend updates the plugin registry
+6. Backend updates the node registry

 7. Frontend triggers server restart